-By the end of the Victorian era some real progress was being made.
+By the end of the Victorian era, some real progress was being made.
 The Education Act of 1880 made schooling to the age of ten compulsory.
 This cut off the supply of very young workers and employers were dragged into the 20th century kicking and screaming that this would ruin them all and destroy every job.

-These were the same arguments they made over the abolition of slavery, equal pay for women, and continue to make today every time the minimum wage is lifted by a dollar an hour.
+These were the same arguments they made over the abolition of slavery, and equal pay for women, and continue to make today every time the minimum wage is lifted by a dollar an hour.

 - George Edwards was born in 1850 and, at the age of six, went to work on a farm in Norfolk, England.
 He was paid one shilling a week and later recalled how his employer “never missed an opportunity to thrash me.”
 He said he wasn’t especially picked on, there was “no exception to the rule, all poor boys in those days were badly treated.”
 Edwards did not learn to read or write until he was an adult.
 He became a trade union leader, and then a Member of Parliament.

-- Giles Edmund Newsom was 11 years old and working at the Sanders Spinning Mill, Bessemer City, North Carolina in 1912.
+- Giles Edmund Newsom was 11 years old and working at the Sanders Spinning Mill, Bessemer City, North Carolina, in 1912.
 A piece of the machinery he was operating fell on his foot, causing him to lose his balance.
 To steady himself, his right hand went into unguarded gears that tore off two of his fingers.
-Giles died from Spanish Flu in 1918 when he was 18 years old.
+Giles died from the Spanish Flu in 1918 when he was 18 years old.

 - According to the Child Labour Coalition, “Worldwide 218 million children between five and 17 years are in employment; 152 million are victims of child labour.
 Almost half of them, 73 million, work in hazardous child labour.”